fropsyboy/orderful/README.md

 ## API Endpoints

-    The postman documentation can be found - https://documenter.getpostman.com/view/3726387/2sAXqwZfVc with response examples
+    The postman documentation can be found - https://documenter.getpostman.com/view/3726387/2sAXqwZfVc with response examples.
+You can also reference the ./Orderful.postmant_collection.json in the file path.